ksoze84/sokore/README.md

 ### Rules

-* Never set the kore object state directly; is read only!
+* Never set the kore object state directly.
-* You may save another data in the object, but beware of component state updates signaling and mounting logics if this data mutates over time.
+* You may save another data in the object besides the state, but be aware that the components will not react to changes to this data automatically.
 * Do not manipulate state directly in the constructor.
 * The kore class name you define is used as key for storing/sharing the kore instance.
 Never use the same name for different kore classes, even if they are declared in different scopes.